 While this sleek SoHo hotel's small rooftop pool is reserved for hotel guests on weekdays, the space takes another turn on weekends, courtesy of the free-to-enter summer weekend pool parties hosted here by rooftop bar JIMMY.
 From 3 pm onward, on Saturdays and Sundays from mid-May through Labor Day, the rotating roster of DJs start up, the classic cocktails flow, and non-hotel guests are welcome to splash their days away at this 17th-floor perch, complete with a teak deck, plush chaise lounges, a light bites menu, and city skyline views.Continue to 6 of 6 below.

 06 of 06

 Hamilton Fish Pool

 This is a top pick among Manhattan's free public pools, given its massive Olympic-size proportions (fun fact: dating to the 1930s, the pool was used for practice by the U.S. Olympic swim team ahead of the 1952 Helsinki Games).
 Though public pools can get unpleasantly crowded on hot summer days, this one, on the Lower East Side, offers plenty of space to go around.
 There's even a wading pool for the young’uns.
-Note there are no deck chairs (so bring a towel to lay out on the concrete that fringes the pool)—and be sure to read Free Outdoor Public Pools in NYC for more tips on making the most of a visit to a NYC public pool, as well as more details on opening days and hours. nycgovparks.org
+Note there are no deck chairs (so bring a towel to lay out on the concrete that fringes the pool).
+For more details on opening days and hours, see the Parks Department website.